 Last updated: 2021-07-30

-I'm trying to upgrade my Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) cluster, but the upgrade is taking a long time.
+I'm trying to upgrade my Amazon OpenSearch Service cluster, but the upgrade is taking a long time.
 Why is this happening and how can I better monitor my cluster upgrade status in OpenSearch Service?

 When you make a configuration change in OpenSearch Service, a blue/green deployment process is used.
 In a blue/green deployment, two production environments are run (one is live, while the other is idle).
 The two production environments are then switched according to software updates.
 For OpenSearch Service, a new environment is created during domain updates, and users are routed to the new production environment after the updates are complete.
 This behavior minimizes the downtime and maintains the original environment in case a deployment is unsuccessful.